UTEP-CS-1/website/staging_labs/clab3/spec.md

 Make sure to follow the above instructions carefully!
 For any names written in `code font`, you must use the same name (including spelling and capitilization; do not abbreviate or use similar names).
 The autograder will not be able to grade your submission otherwise.

 {: .tip }
-Before moving on, test what your wrote locally and then submit to Gradescope and verify that all WordleLetter test cases pass.
+Before moving on, check your implementation by adding print statements to test your code in `Tester.java`.
+Once you have tested it throughly locally, submit to Gradescope and verify that all WordleLetter test cases pass.

 ## WordleGame